 The course is hosted at the UC Learning Center and may be accessed using the following link:

-At the end of the course, you may print the training certificate.
-Some departments may require that you print the certificate and present it to a department representative.
+At the end of the course, print the training certificate and provide to your Supervisor as verification of completion.

 Driver training is one component of the University's standards for Driver Authorization.

 Ask your department to add you as an affiliate to the Human Resources system.
 For further guidance, please refer to the UC Learning Center Access Assistant from Environment, Health & Safety: